 Facebook recommends that profile pictures should be 200px wide.
 They height can vary up to three times the width.
 However, they don’t make it clear how the thumbnail that Facebook uses is generated from this picture.

-Also remember that Facebook thumbnails are always square, regardless of the shape of your profile image.
-So when designing rectangular profile pictures, make sure to keep your desired thumbnail imagery within a square boundary.
+Facebook thumbnails are always square, regardless of the shape of your profile image.
+So when using rectangular pictures, make sure to keep your desired thumbnail imagery within a square boundary.
 Then you can edit the thumbnail selection accordingly.

-No. The rules above still apply.
-Your profile image will appear as a 125 x 125 pixel box, but if you attempt uploading a picture that small, you will see an error message!
-So intuitive, right?
-The dimensions above still apply to Timeline pages.
+Your profile image will appear as a 160 x 160 pixel box.
+However, if you attempt uploading a picture that small, you will see an error message.
+Intuitive, right?